Episcopal schools have delivered a model of excellence for 300 years.

 Through word and deed, All Saints' demonstrates and proclaims the unique worth, beauty and dignity of all human beings as creations of a loving, empowering God.
 We believe a diverse and inclusive community is an essential component of a high-caliber education because it provides authentic learning opportunities that inspire rich, open-ended dialogue.

 From the beginning, Episcopal schools were established, not solely as communities for Christians, like a parish church, but as ecumenical and diverse ministries of educational and human formation for people of all faiths and backgrounds.
 As evidence of this, only 12% of our student body is Episcopalian.
-This intentional pluralism is intended to create a culture of belonging where every voice counts, every viewpoint is respected, and each person has a place at the table.
+This intentional pluralism creates a culture of belonging where every voice counts, every viewpoint is respected, and each person has a place at the table.

 What is unique?
 Different than most faith-based schools, Episcopal schools welcome people of all faiths to the table, classroom and Chapel.